TubercularOx/darkhaunter/intertext.md

 Rich created a number of intertextual moments for the Monster in the Dark: Scenes that stand on their own but gain additional meaning by referring to an external text, specifically the Monster in the Dark's D&D stats.
 Since this other text wasn't defined until the reveal, these moments are also a kind of prolepsis.&#x20;

 These moments don’t function as traditional foreshadowing, as they don’t predict events in the story.
-Instead, they serve as subtle evidence that Rich always intended the Monster in the Dark to be a Hunting Horror, rewarding readers familiar with D&D mechanics while seamlessly fitting into the story for all audiences.
+Instead, they serve as subtle evidence that Rich always intended the Monster in the Dark to be a Hunting Horror, rewarding readers familiar with the Hunting Horror's D&D mechanics while seamlessly fitting into the story for all audiences.

 ## The Rope Scene